continuedev/continue/extension/README.md

 ## Getting Started

-Get started by opening the command pallet with cmd+shift+p and then selecting Continue: Open Debug Panel.
+Get started by opening the command pallet with cmd+shift+p and then selecting Continue: Open Continue GUI.

 To test a few common recipes, open a blank python file and try the following: